 A common feature amongst most job sites is the job filter.
 This is where you can filter jobs by industry, job title and job type, i.e., full-time or part-time jobs.
 Seek NZ’s job filter allows you to select multiple job categories at once.
-For example, if you wanted to view sales, customer service and marketing jobs, you click the middle drop-down filter and select these classifications.
+For example, click the middle drop-down filter and select these classifications if you want to view sales, customer service, and marketing jobs.
 Very handy if you are looking to keep your job search quite broad.
-If you are only searching for jobs in a particular region, i.e. Auckland, then click on the right search bar labelled “where” and enter the region you want to see jobs in.
-Here at JobNow, we also have a range of different jobs listed on our site from around New Zealand, and quite often, these jobs aren’t listed on Seek.
+If you are only searching for jobs in a particular region, i.e. Auckland, click on the right search bar labelled “where” and enter the region you want to see jobs.
+Here at JobNow, we also have a range of different jobs listed on our site from around New Zealand.
 You can check out our jobs here.

 Well, Seek NZ have developed their own algorithm to help you find your next job.
 They basically show you a list of 50 jobs you might be interested in based on your previous job searches and jobs you have applied for in the past.
 Again, very handy if you don’t want to spend the whole afternoon manually searching through job listings.
 You don’t have to do anything to access this feature apart from being logged in to your profile.